There are three basic kinds of PHP errors:

 For more in-depth information, see Error Handling and Logging.

 Each of the PHP errors are handled differently depending on the site environment.
-On Dev, they are shown directly to the user in the browser.
-On Test and Live, PHP errors are not displayed to users, but they'll still be logged.
+On Dev and Test, they are shown directly to the user in the browser.
+On Live, PHP errors are not displayed to users, but they'll still be logged.
 Notices and warnings are logged in the database logs if

 db_log is enabled for Drupal.
 The PHP constants